google/xls/docs_src/ir_jit.md

 arrays as allocas doesn't scale well (consider the case of arrays of arrays of tuples...), so for `ArrayIndex` nodes, we lazily create allocas for *only the array of interest* and load the requested index from there.

+### AOT Compilation

+The compiler is largely identical for both the AOT and JIT paths with the main difference being that the JIT path compiles into memory while the AOT one compiles to standard object files.

+Generally the AOT code will be accessed through the 'wrapper' targets which provide helpers to setup and drive the compiled implementation.